kulics/koral/book-en/document.md

 ## Implementing Interface
 We add functions directly to the structure to implement this interface.

-For interfaces that need to be explicitly implemented, you can specify the interface, otherwise you can directly implement it.

 E.g:
 ```
 Student : $ {
-     ......
-} & $ Homework { # Explicit implementation
     count! : 999999
     do : (->) {
         SpendTime(1)        # took an hour
         count -= 1          # completed one